thinkbean/badcamp17-elk/README.md

-# Ship access logs to Elasticsearch from Pantheon, Platform, Acquia, and other providers.
+# Transport logs to Elasticsearch from Acquia, Pantheon, or Platform.sh.

-This repo contains strategy, configuration, and documentation for transporting access logs from Acquia, Pantheon, and Platform.sh into Elasticsearch.
+This repo contains documentation, configuration, and strategy for transforming and transporting access logs from Acquia, Pantheon, and Platform.sh into Elasticsearch.

-A Ubuntu 16.04 based VM with Elasticsearch, Logstash, & Kibana (ELK) along with configuration examples, is available to learn and test with.

-Detailed instructions on how the VM was created is also available for you to spin up your own instance.

-# The ELK Stack

-- Elasticsearch: A highly performant document store with a robust search capability
-- Logstash: The application used to transform log strings into structured data
-- Kibana: A front-end used to interface with Elasticsearch

-Our goal is to sync, transform, and transport logs from our hosting provider to Elasticsearch.

-You can use a hosted version of Elasticsearch and Kibana, however you will still need to setup a server to pull down the logs (with rsync) and and transform/transport them with Logstash.

-## Use Cases

-Besides having all your logs in a central location, the ability to analyze with explicit queries is powerful.

-- Find pages that are regularly causing errors
-- Find most or least visited pages
-- Trace access paths by IP
-- Find largest pages either in bytes or time
-- Programmatically monitor access patterns (i.e. write a script to alert when password/recover has been accessed more than 10 times per hour by a single IP)
+The documentation should allow you to start from scratch with Ubuntu 16.04, or get a jump start with a VM provided which already has Elasticsearch, Logstash, and Kibana installed.

+The goal here is to make installation and configuration approachable with thorough documentation and example configurations for each of the mentioned hosting providers.

 ## The Strategy

-- Rsync logs in from the remote hosts each minute via cron
-- Transform the log data with Logstash
-- Send the formatted logs over to Elasticsearch

-## High Level Setup Overview

-Below are the general steps involved with installing and configuring a system to sync, transform, and ship logs.

-- Setup a server (Ubuntu 16.04 will be used for all examples)
-- Install Elasticsearch and Kibana (Optional if you prefer to use a hosted instance of Elasticsearch)
-- Install index templates into your Elasticsearch instance
-- Install Logstash
-- Generate an SSH key and add it to the hosting providers you are accessing
-- Create a script to rsync logs from one or more remote hosts
-- Configure logstash and start shipping logs
+We can't run Logstash directly on these hosting providers, so the next best thing is to sync the logs onto a server we have full control over, and have Logstash format the data, add GeoIP information, and send the data over to Elasticsearch.

+We'll setup SSH keys so we can pull the logs down with rsync, then schedule the synchronization with cron.

+Elasticsearch can run on the same system (as it is on the VM) or, you can use a managed instance of Elasticsearch from a provider like elastic.co.
+The documentation here provides instruction for the case where you want to install and manage your own Elasticsearch instance.

 ## Documentation